-At one point in the debate, Geoff came into my office very stressed, as his Twitter feed was blowing up with criticism and he wanted to wade into the fight.
+At one point in the debate, Geoff came into my office very stressed.
+His Twitter feed was blowing up with criticism and debate.
+He wanted to wade into the fight.
 In Geoff’s Twitter feed, it was all people were talking about.
 In mine, it was quiet.
-He was in the echo chamber of the vocal minority.
+We follow different people and I was not experiencieng what he was experienceing.
+He was in an echo chamber of the vocal minority.

 We learned that our social network can amplify something very effectively.
-When you respond, you can add to the noise.
-You then mistakenly think that because you are experiencing this maelstrom, everyone is… this is probably not true.
+You then mistakenly think that because you are experiencing this maelstrom, everyone is... this is probably not true.
+When you respond, you can add to the noise just compounding the issue.

 Pixel perfection in a fragmented world takes more than you think